Where It All Began: My Love Affair With Bivis

 I’m not sure if my friend kept that promise, but I did.
 After moving back to the UK in 2010, I started camping again and bought a large Dutch army hooped bivi, which I used for many years.

-I really loved that piece of kit and used it on every camp I went on.
+I really loved that piece of kit, and it was my only shelter so I used it on every camp I went on.
 It wasn’t perfect and does have a few drawbacks though.
 It’s heavy at around 1.7 kg (3.7 lbs), and in winter the thick Gore-Tex sits directly on you and your sleeping bag, allowing the cold to penetrate.

 What I Like About Bivi Camping